shotgunsoftware/tk-toolchain/README.md

 By installing `tk-toolchain`, you will get the following tools:

-`pytest_tank_test`: This is a `pytest` plugin that allows to easily run Toolkit tests written with `tk-core`'s `TankTestBase`, regardless of the repository.
-It also provides a collection of environment variables and a test engine to help application developers to write tests.
-It will also inform a developer if a repository should be cloned for the tests to work properly.

 `tk-docs-preview`: This tool allows to preview the documentation in the `docs` folder of a Toolkit application.

 `tk-run-app`: This tool allows you to run most Toolkit application from the command line and launch it's GUI.

-Also, the following tools will be installed:
+Also, the following standard Python tools will be installed:

 `pytest`: [pytest](https://docs.pytest.org/en/latest/) is a test runner that is much more flexible than the old test runner that was packaged with tk-core.